 Any closing words?

-The only additional point I would like to clarify is that I cherish my experience with Omdena, particularly as a Lead Machine Learning Engineer. for the huge opportunities that it has led to, the truly inspiring conversations that it has led to, and for the priceless relationships that have come out of it.
-I’m thankful for my Omdena experience and only wish there were more hours in the day (especially lately) so I could contribute more!
+The only additional point I would like to clarify is that I cherish my experience with Omdena, particularly as a Lead machine learning engineer for the huge opportunities and the truly inspiring conversations that it has led to, and for the priceless relationships that have come out of it.
+I’m thankful for my Omdena experience and only wish there were more hours in the day (especially lately) to be able to contribute more!